Finistere/antidote/docs/usage.rst

 Services
 ^^^^^^^^

-:py:meth:`~.DependencyManager.service` can declare classes as services at their definition:
+:py:meth:`~.DependencyManager.register` declares a class as a services at its definition:

 .. testcode::
     .. code-block:: python

     from antidote import antidote

-    @antidote.service
+    @antidote.register
     class MyService:
         """ Custom service code """